 - (G) The nursing home shall will transfer and or discharge a resident in an orderly, dignified, and safe manner in accordance with Chapter 3701-61 of the Administrative Code.
 In anticipation of a discharge, the nursing home shall will: - (1) Prepare the following information to be shared with appropriate persons and agencies upon consent of the resident, except the resident's right to refuse release of such information does not apply in the case of transfer to another home, hospital, or health care system, if the release is required by law or rule or by a third-party payment contract; - (a) An updated assessment that addresses the criteria outlined in paragraph (E) of rule 3701-17-10 of the Administrative Code and accurately identifies the resident's condition and continuing care need at the time of transfer and discharge; - (b) A plan that is developed with the resident and those any persons of the resident's choice, that indicates where the individual plans to reside, and any arrangements that have been made for the resident's follow up care and any post-discharge medical and non-medical services.
-The plan shall will also identify need for the resident and care givers' education, including resident and care giver instruction on the proper use of grab rails and other safety devices, and any accommodations to the physical environment to meet the needs of the resident; - (2) Provide for drugs to be sent with or arranged for the resident pursuant to paragraph (F)(2) of rule 3701-17-17 of the Administrative Code. - (3) With the consent of the resident, arrange and confirm the services, equipment and supplies in advance of discharge or transfer of the resident. - (H) If the nursing home resident is also a patient of a hospice care program, the nursing home shall-will communicate and work with the hospice care program in the development and implementation of a coordinated plan of care between the nursing home and the hospice care program.
+The plan shall will also identify need for the resident and care givers' education, including resident and care giver instruction on the proper use of grab rails and other safety devices, and any accommodations to the physical environment to meet the needs of the resident; - (2) Provide for drugs to be sent with or arranged for the resident pursuant to paragraph (F)(2) of rule 3701-17-17 of the Administrative Code. - (3) With the consent of the resident, arrange and confirm the services, equipment and supplies in advance of discharge or transfer of the resident. - (4) The nursing home will begin discharge planning for any resident for whom the initial and subsequent assessment indicated an interest in discharge. - (H) If the nursing home resident is also a patient of a hospice care program, the nursing home shall-will communicate and work with the hospice care program in the development and implementation of a coordinated plan of care between the nursing home and the hospice care program.
 The nursing home shall-will allow the hospice care program to retain professional management responsibility for directing the implementation of the resident's plan of care related to the resident's terminal illness pursuant and related conditions pursuant to Chapter 3701-19 of the Administrative Code as long as the resident is receiving hospice care.
-The coordinated plan of care shall-will: - (1) Reflect the hospice philosophy; - (2) Be based on the assessment of the resident and the unique living situation in the nursing home; and - (3) Identify the services, supplies, and equipment to be provided by the nursing home and those to be provided by the hospice care program. - (I) The nursing shall home will ensure that the privacy and dignity of residents is protected when residents are transported to and from bathing facilities, when residents are preparing for bathing, and during resident bathing. - (J) Upon a resident's transfer, discharge, or death, the nursing home shall will make an accounting of all that resident's monies held by the facility.
-The nursing home and shall convey any remaining funds immediately to t he resi dent or within thirty - days to o the resident's estate 1 unless otherwi se directe ed by law.
+The coordinated plan of care shall-will: - (1) Reflect the hospice philosophy; - (2) Be based on the assessment of the resident and the unique living situation in the nursing home; and - (3) Identify the services, supplies, and equipment to be provided by the nursing home and those to be provided by the hospice care program. - (I) The nursing shall home will ensure that the privacy and dignity of residents is protected when residents are transported to and from bathing facilities, when residents are preparing for bathing, and during resident bathing.

+(J) Upon a resident's transfer, discharge, or death, the nursing home shall will make an accounting of all that resident's monies held by the facility.
+The nursing home and shall convey any remaining funds immediately to the resident or within thirty days to the resident's estate unless otherwise directed by law.